 Best part of all: no cookie dough chilling!

-Once you make the chocolate chip cookie dough, spread it into a lined 9×13 inch baking pan.
+Once you make the chocolate chip cookie dough, spread it into a lined 9×13-inch baking pan.
 It will be a very thin layer of cookie dough, so do your best to spread it to the edges.
 The cookie dough is sticky, but a rubber spatula sprayed with non-stick spray makes this step easier.

 Peanut Butter Cup Layer

 The peanut butter cups are next!
 If there’s a peanut allergy in the house, feel free to leave these out completely.
 I use the miniature Reese’s peanut butter cups, but the extra mini size or even the regular size would be fine.
 Feel free to chop the peanut butter cups first, but that’s not really necessary.
 You’ll be cutting the brownie cookie bars into squares anyway!
 You need about 48 miniature peanut butter cups.
+My peanut butter cup crunch brownies also pair Reese’s peanut butter cups with brownies—I encourage you to try those next!

 And finally, a brownie batter blanket. ♥